 The wording on your ballot paper can be crafted to encourage members to vote.
-Outlining, in short sentences, the importance of the vote and how it will contribute to the outcome of the election can encourage members to vote, as they will gain an understanding of their role in the process.
+Outlining, in short sentences, the importance of the vote and how it will contribute to the outcome of the election can encourage members to vote.
+Doing this they will gain an understanding of their role in the process.

 If the ballot paper offers multiple ways to cast a vote, make this clear.
 If not, members may think they can have multiple votes via different channels.

-It is also very important to clearly state how much time the member has to cast their vote often this is done in the wording with an additional graphic element that captures the voters’ attention to the voting deadline date.
+It is also very important to clearly state how much time the member has to cast their vote.
+Often this is done in the wording with an additional graphic element.
+Doing this captures the voters’ attention to the voting deadline date.